 When Australian prime minister Malcolm Turnbull launched his innovation nation policy in 2015, he named six sectors as target areas for innovation and growth: cyber security; food and agribusiness; modern technologies and pharmaceuticals; oil, gas and energy resources; mining equipment and technology; and services (Borrello and Keany, 2015).
 By September 2017, however, the coalition government had conceded that the innovation agenda was a political failure: ‘Throw as much AI and robotics at an iron ore mine as you like, it doesn’t change the fact that mines are and always will be wasting assets, their output a commodity for which we are a price taker – once their finite resource is gone, their robots will be dormant’ (Bailey, 2017).

 The Australian economy maintains a strong reliance on resource exploitation and agriculture, economic activities closely rooted in the nation’s post-colonial past.
-This despite the ongoing narrative about the nation’s need to shift to a high value-added economy based on science, technology, innovation, entrepreneurship and competition (Australian Department of Industry, Innovation, Energy and Resources, 2015).
+This is despite the ongoing narrative about the nation’s need to shift to a high value-added economy based on science, technology, innovation, entrepreneurship and competition (Australian Department of Industry, Innovation, Energy and Resources, 2015).
 The notion is hardly new.
-Donald Horne (1964, p.22) famously pointed out the problems inherent in relying on a resource-based economy some fifty years ago in The Lucky Country when he observed that ‘cleverness can be considered un-Australian’.
-Every few years since, there is spike in political interest in the nation evolving to become a more knowledge-based economy, often in response to a period of globally-depressed prices for natural resources or agricultural products.
+Donald Horne (1964, p.22) famously pointed out the problems inherent in relying on a resource-based economy some 50 years ago in The Lucky Country when he observed that ‘cleverness can be considered un-Australian’.
+Every few years since, there is spike in political interest in the nation evolving to become a more knowledge-based economy, often in response to a period of globally depressed prices for natural resources or agricultural products.
 In effect, this has become a narrative in itself, with few commentators daring to question the appropriateness of such a transition, even though the nation continues to prosper from natural resources and agricultural products to the extent of experiencing almost 30 years of uninterrupted growth.

-Efforts to raise Australia to a position of international prominence as either a producer of technology or a service provider in high technology industries have not been particularly fruitful.
-There are various explanations: its underdeveloped venture capital market (Proimos and Wright, 2005); the vested interests of those already involved in resource extraction and agriculture (which arguably manifests itself as crony capitalism) (Garnaut, 2016), together with the easy rents associated with these sectors that attract investment capital that might otherwise flow elsewhere; the SME sector’s relative lack of involvement in a national innovation system (Dodgson, Hughes, Foster and Metcalfe, 2011); and the lack of the high-level leadership required to drive home a policy that would fundamentally change the national economy (Tiffen, 2017).
+Efforts to raise Australia to a position of international prominence as either a producer of technology or a service provider in high-technology industries have not been particularly fruitful.
+There are various explanations: its underdeveloped venture capital market (Proimos and Wright, 2005); the vested interests of those already involved in resource extraction and agriculture (which arguably manifests itself as crony capitalism) (Garnaut, 2016), together with the easy rents associated with these sectors that attract investment capital that might otherwise flow elsewhere; the SME sector’s relative lack of involvement in a national innovation system (Dodgson et al., 2011); and the lack of the high-level leadership required to drive home a policy that would fundamentally change the national economy (Tiffen, 2017).
 But possibly the most overarching of all the factors impacting on Australia’s approach to innovation is culture.
-The Australian government itself acknowledged this problem in the 2017 national science statement: ‘… there are cultural barriers to engaged participation in all aspects of science, from education through to innovation’ (Australian Department of Industry, Science, Energy and Resources, 2017).
+The Australian government itself acknowledged this problem in the 2017 national science statement: ‘there are cultural barriers to engaged participation in all aspects of science, from education through to innovation’ (Australian Department of Industry, Science, Energy and Resources, 2017).